-Every spring, there’s an event that draws around 4,000 expectant spectators to Annapolis for "a friendly-but-fierce rivalry.”
-This highly anticipated game has been a famous Annapolis tradition since 1983, and it’s as much frolicky fun as it is a serious set.
+Every spring, an extraordinary event draws around 4,000 expectant spectators to Annapolis for "a friendly-but-fierce rivalry.”
+This highly anticipated game has been an Annapolis fixture since 1982, and it’s as much frolicky fun as it is a serious set.
 There are songs to kick off the revelry, and there is dancing on the walkways.
 There is also a large trophy to celebrate the winner.
 The sport?
 Croquet.
 The contenders?
 The U.S. Naval Academy and their cross-street rivals, St. John’s College.
 The name of the game?
 The Annapolis Cup.

 Don’t Miss It!